 2. Informational messaging

 Informational messages may be one-way or two-way.
 To send messages for a specific informational purpose, you need to obtain express consent from the consumer at the point where they hand over their phone number.
-Consent can be given verbally, or via an online or paper form.
+Consent can be given verbally or via an online or paper form.

 3. Promotional messaging

-A2P messaging benefits
+Benefits of A2P SMS messaging

 A2P messaging offers several advantages.
 It enables you to send a high volume of messages to large groups of subscribers all at the same time.
 And as text messages are delivered pretty much instantly, you can send time-sensitive alerts with confidence.